r-lib/waldo/README.md

   - Ordering the differences from most important to least important.
   - Displaying the values of atomic vecftors that are actually different.
-  - Carefully using colour to emphasise changes.
+  - Carefully using colour to emphasise changes (while still being readable when colour isn’t available).
   - Using R code (not a text description) to show where differences arise.
   - Where possible, comparing elements by name, rather than by position.